 Primarily this is a phenomenon of human players to identify patterns, pretty much most competitors follow the pattern of moves rather than looking for the best move available (since it is hard to do).

 Anything outside this pattern is considered to be an offbeat move, and too much of this can warrant the suspicion that someone is cheating with an engine.

 Of course, offbeat moves can be played throughout the game occasionally, however engines do have a tendency to do this on a consistent basis due to their algorithm.

-These so-called offbeat moves are what grandmaster Aman Hambleton used to assess if his opponent uses an engine in this video:
+These so-called offbeat moves are what grandmaster Aman Hambleton used to assess if his opponent uses an engine in his latest video.

 A few days later chess.com banned the account that GM Hambleton is playing against due to the quote “violating fair play rules”, so we could say that he is correct in his assessment.

 The funny thing is he won anyway since his opponent is playing slowly (engine moves) and he won on time.

 The biggest sign that the opponent is using a chess computer is if they are using the same duration of time in between the choices of their moves, meaning they are taking equal amounts of time to make decisions.